mi3sivaa/mi3sivaa/README.md

 - 👋 Hi, I’m @mi3sivaa
-AKA [Your Nickname, if you have one], a Heroic Spirit of the Coder-class, mistakenly pulled from the Throne of Heroes into this… GitHub thing.
+AKA mie, a Heroic Spirit of the Coder-class, mistakenly pulled from the Throne of Heroes into this… GitHub thing.
 My legend?
 I once fixed a bug on a Friday afternoon.
 My greatest shame?
 The time I accidentally committed directly to main.
 - 👀 I’m interested in…
 Battling the monstrous Bugs that plague the digital world.
 Forging mighty Artifacts (read: elegant functions).
 And deciphering the ancient runes of legacy code without losing my sanity.
 - 🌱 I’m currently learning…